apjanke/so-you-wanna-code/course-outline-ideas.md

   * Provision a Linux VM on GCP
   * Log in to it remotely with SSH
 * TODO: Some stuff on learning the Unix command line
+* Finish _The Pragmatic Programmer_
 * Start doing HackerRank
   * Set up a HackerRank account
   * Do a few challenges from each of the languages learned in PROG 101
+* Read _The Practice of Programming_
+* Learn Markdown and Jekyll
+  * Create a GitHub Pages site using them

 ## PROG 102: Web Development

+Time: 6 weeks

 * Enroll in the Harvardx ["CS for Web Programming" certificate](https://www.edx.org/professional-certificate/harvardx-computer-science-for-web-programming)
 * Take the ["CS50's Web Programming with Python and JavaScript" course](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript)

 ## PROG 103: Data Science and Analysis

+Time: 6 weeks

 * Take MITx's ["Intro to Computational Thinking and Data Science" course](https://www.edx.org/course/introduction-to-computational-thinking-and-data-4)
 * Take an introductory R course

+## PROG 104: Cloud Stuff, Sysadminning, and DevOps

+TODO: Find some material on GCP training and certification

 ## PROG 201: Getting Close to the Metal with C